EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 - Serious incident reporting (Article 73)

-Penalties for non-compliance with the obligations applicable from this date:
+Penalties for non-compliance with the high-risk obligations:

 - Up to €15 million or 3% of global turnover for violations of AI system obligations